Quickstart

 Before you begin

-- A host where you can install a collector.
-Collectors run on Linux (arm64 or amd64/x86_64), in Docker or directly on the host.
+• A host where you can run a collector.
+Collectors run on Linux (arm64 or amd64/x86_64), in a container or directly on the host.
 A host with Docker is the quickest option.
+To manage collectors in a Kubernetes cluster instead, see Kubernetes fleets.

 You can explore the editor without an account in the public editor, but you must sign in to save, publish, and deploy.
 This quickstart deploys a configuration, so sign in first.